richard-senior/1pcc/README.md

 ## Project Overview

 This web-based application allows users to host and participate in a game similar to the TV show 'The 1% Club'.
 Players answer increasingly difficult logic questions that test their lateral thinking rather than general knowledge.
+It is important to note that main.js is produced at build-time by concatenating the other files in ./static/js This means that javascript console messages referencing main.js will need further examination to determine which .js should be modified to fix the actual error.

 ### Key Features